Laura Fernandez is the host of Café Latino on JAZZ.FM91.

-Gilberto quietly passed away in his apartment in Rio de Janeiro this past Saturday at the age of 88.
+Gilberto quietly passed away in his apartment in Rio de Janeiro on July 6, 2019, at the age of 88.
 I learned of this great loss from one of my listeners during the broadcast of Café Latino.
 Gilberto had been suffering from health problems, had not performed since the 2008 celebration of the 50th anniversary of bossa nova, and had been enduring financial issues, as well.

 João Gilberto changed the course of Brazilian music, but it didn’t stop there — he changed the world with his bossa nova beat.

 His first recording of The Girl from Ipanema became a worldwide hit and peaked at No. 5 on Billboard.
 Getz/Gilberto, the album on which it appeared, won the Grammy Award for best album of the year in 1965, beating out Barbra Streisand and Henry Mancini, among others.
 The Girl from Ipanema went on to become the second most recorded popular song in history after The Beatles’ Yesterday.

 All of this from a then-unknown musician who had his wife Astrud — who was not a professional singer at the time — sing on the recording, and who had previously been in seclusion in a little town in the mountains for eight months, suffering from severe depression.
 It was there that Gilberto found solace in his guitar and invented the style of music that took the world by storm.
 It changed not only his life but the lives of many others around him, notably Antônio Carlos Jobim.
 There are plenty of composers of whom we may never have heard had it not been for the brilliant rhythm and relaxed vocal style that Gilberto created and became known for.